-Another dry curry or sabzi that you can have with roti is this aloo shimla mirch (potatoes and capsicum curry).
-It is a fresh and wholesome dish that comes together quite easily.
+Two other dry curry or sabzi that you can have with roti is aloo shimla mirch (potatoes and capsicum curry) and aloo palak (potato and spinach curry).
+These are fresh and wholesome recipes that comes together quite easily.

 Have assorted veggies in your fridge and don't know what to do with them?
 Throw them together in a wok or pan with some onions, tomatoes, ginger, garlic, a few spices and voila!
 A tasty medley of Indian style curried vegetables is ready to eat with some bread.
 This kind of dry curry using vegetables is also called sabzi and is a common way to have vegetables in the subcontinent.
 It is also a pretty straightforward recipe that doesn't include fancy ingredients or spices and certainly no coconut milk, at least not the way it is made in north India and Pakistan.
 Take a look at the ingredients below in the picture.